Top Ten Most Common Road Traffic Offences

 A defence is valid if you demonstrate that you have used reasonable diligence to work out who was driving the vehicle at the time of the offence, or that you didn’t receive the request form to provide the necessary information.

 Irrespective of your reasons, if you are stopped by the police while driving without insurance, you are assumed to be at fault and therefore guilty.

 When found guilty, or if you plead guilty to driving without having valid motor insurance in place then you will get 6 – 8 points.

 It is quite common for a policy to be cancelled due to a missing payment, and for the driver to be unaware that they are not legally insured.

 The Special Reasons Argument can be used if you can show the court that you genuinely believe that you had valid motor insurance in place.
 Preparing a special reasons argument requires a detailed knowledge of the law and structuring the argument correctly will make the difference between success and failure in court.
-Ask Patterson Law how to prepare your special reasons defence and keep your licence.
+Ask Patterson Law special reasons defence for motoring offences and keep your licence.

 Driving Speeding Offences

 Speed related offences carry a discretionary ban, 3 to 6 points on your licence and a fine as well as court costs.

 Expert evidence is required if you are going to successfully defend your speeding offence in court.

 The legal drink driving limit is 35mg in breath.
 The minimum punishment if found guilty of drinking and driving is a one year driving licence disqualification.